bergkampho/bergkampho/src/content/project/you-biz.md

 As the sole front-end developer in the team, I undertook the responsibility of laying the groundwork for a web application.
 This involved not only implementing the user interface but also collaborating closely with the designer to transform initial layout designs into functional pages.
 To streamline the process, I broke down the layouts into distinct UI components, grouping similar UX patterns to establish a comprehensive design library.

-Working with the designer, I implemented the UI using React and applied styling through styled-components, incorporating theming support for added flexibility.
+Furthermore, I implemented the UI using React and applied styling through styled-components, incorporating theming support for added flexibility.
 This strategic approach allowed for the creation of a reusable UI, facilitating the efficient application of UX patterns from the library to various features and significantly accelerating the development timeline.

 ## Result